Red Nose Day (To End Child Poverty)

 The money raised to help several charities that help end child poverty.
 100% of the money for the noses, wrist band, like the one I have on in that picture and a pin they sell go to this Red Nose Day Fund.

-Since our debut in 2015, we have raised nearly $150 million and have positively impacted over 16 million children in America, and around the world.
+Since their debut in 2015, they have raised nearly $150 million and have positively impacted over 16 million children in America, and around the world.

 In 2019, this day is on Thursday, May 23.